 This part of the manual is a tutorial introduction to the OCaml language.
 A good familiarity with programming in a conventional languages (say, C or Java) is assumed, but no prior exposure to functional languages is required.
 The present chapter introduces the core language.
-Chapter 2 deals with the module system, chapter 3 with the object-oriented features, chapter 4 with extensions to the core language (labeled arguments and polymorphic variants), and chapter 6 gives some advanced examples.
+Chapter 2 deals with the module system, chapter 3 with the object-oriented features, chapter 4 with extensions to the core language (labeled arguments and polymorphic variants), chapter 5 with the limitations of polymorphism, and chapter 6 gives some advanced examples.